UlisesValero/MyPortfolio/README.md

 - *Home*: Introduction and welcome.
 - *About Me*: Personal background and professional journey.
 - *Projects*: A showcase of completed work with descriptions and relevant links.
-- *Blog*: Articles and reflections on web development and technology.
+- *Blog*: Section where i show my hobbies
 - *Contact*: A form for direct communication.

 ## 🛠️ In Progress